 - Weighing about 6.95 pounds, it is easy to handle and carry

 - The rifle is quite hard to cock especially for seniors, women, and people with an injury

 - The included scope is not of good quality

-With its muzzle velocity and cocking weight, this is a serious weapon for hunting small animals.
+With its maximum muzzle velocity and cocking weight, this is a serious weapon for hunting small animals.
 It is the best pellet gun for squirrels in terms of power.
 It is worth noting that this is suited for adult men due to its cocking weight.

 Gamo 6110017154 Varmint Air Rifle

 - .177 caliber pellets

 - 3.35 pounds trigger pull